-When you borrow any sum of money from a bank or lender, the APR indicates the actual rate of interest you will pay on your loan.
+When you borrow any sum of money from a bank or lender, the APR means the actual rate of interest you will pay on your loan.

 If you’re looking at taking out a loan, credit card or mortgage, it’s more than likely you’ve come across APR.
 It’s worth considering when comparing different financial products on the market, to help you get the best interest rates available.

-Understanding how the APR works can help you make the right choices for your financial situation when borrowing money.
+Understanding what APR means and how it works can help you make the right choices for your financial situation when borrowing money.
 Read on to find out more.

-APR stands for Annual Percentage Rate, which is the yearly cost of borrowing you will repay when taking out a loan.
-The APR is usually written as a percentage of your loan amount and includes any interest, charges and agreed fees, on top of the amount you borrow.
+APR stands for Annual Percentage Rate, but what is Annual Percentage Rate?
+This is the yearly cost of borrowing you will repay when taking out a loan.
+The APR is usually written as a percentage of your loan amount.
+It includes any interest, charges and agreed fees, on top of the amount you borrow.

-All banks and lenders must declare APR up front so you can compare financial products.
+All banks and lenders must declare the APR upfront so you can compare financial products.
 The amount of APR charged may vary from lender to lender and affects the total amount you have to pay back.

 How does APR work on a loan?

-When you borrow money, you should expect to pay back the original amount borrowed plus the interest.
-But there may also be other costs, such as an arrangement fee, set up fee or other charges.
-This is where the APR can help, as it is designed to indicate the total cost of borrowing, including all these costs.
+When you borrow money, you should expect to pay back the original amount borrowed, plus the interest.
+But there may also be other costs, such as an arrangement fee, set-up fee or other charges.
+This is where the APR can help, as it is designed to indicate the total cost of borrowing, including all these charges.

 How to calculate APR on a loan

-The APR on a loan is usually calculated for you by the lender.
+The APR on loans is usually calculated for you by the lender.
 The percentage is calculated by:

 - Adding together the interest amount and any compulsory fees or charges.